Cupolas of Capitalism

 (Old & New State Capitols)

-Old State Capitol at 100 S. State St. (at E. Capitol St.) / bird's eye views facing north, and rotated to show front, from MS Bing; and street and maybe a forthcoming 3D view from Google Maps.
+Old State Capitol at 100 S. State St. (at E. Capitol St.) / bird's eye view rotated to show front from MS Bing; and street and 3D view from Google Maps.

 1836-39, Old State Capitol designed and built / started by John Lawrence, completed by William Nichols.